MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-open-project-from-repo.md

 ## Browse to an Azure DevOps repo with Visual Studio 2019

 What you see when you browse to and clone an Azure DevOps repository by using Visual Studio 2019 depends on which version you have.
-Specifically, if you've installed version [**version 16.8**](/visualstudio/releases/2019/release-notes-history) or later, we've changed the UI to accommodate a new, more fully integrated [Git experience in Visual Studio](../version-control/git-with-visual-studio.md) in Visual Studio.
+With version [**version 16.8**](/visualstudio/releases/2019/release-notes-history) or later, the UI accommodates a new, more fully integrated [Git experience in Visual Studio](../version-control/git-with-visual-studio.md) in Visual Studio.

-But no matter which version you have installed, you can always browse to and clone an Azure DevOps repo with Visual Studio.
+But no matter which version you installed, you can always browse to and clone an Azure DevOps repo with Visual Studio.

 ### Visual Studio 2019 version 16.8 and later